baisong/sdrf-bylaws/README.md

 The Executive Committee shall present next year’s budget projection to the forum at a general forum meeting no sooner than July and no later than October.
 This budget projection shall include the next year’s committee/ Task Force reimbursement limit.

-The reimbursement limit applies to all committees/ Task Forces, except the World Refugee Day Planning Committee.
+The reimbursement limit applies to all committees/ Task Forces except the World Refugee Day Planning Committee.

 ## ARTICLE IX: AFFILIATION LETTERS
 Member agencies can present requests for affiliation letters from the Forum to the Executive